phalcon-orphanage/docs/en/api/Phalcon_Mvc_View.rst

 public  **setLayoutsDir** (*string* $layoutsDir)

-Sets layouts directory.
+Sets the layouts sub-directory.
+Must be a directory under the views directory.
 Depending of your platform, always add a trailing slash or backslash

 public *string*  **getLayoutsDir** ()

-Gets layouts directory
+Gets the current layouts sub-directory

+public  **setPartialsDir** (*string* $partialsDir)

+Sets a partials sub-directory.
+Must be a directory under the views directory.
+Depending of your platform, always add a trailing slash or backslash

+public *string*  **getPartialsDir** ()

+Gets the current partials sub-directory